Battle of Sittang Bridge: Aftermath

 The Japanese could have wiped out the 17th Division, but they did not.
 They wanted to take Rangoon fast, and the delays involved in a mopping up operation were unacceptable; so they disengaged and headed north in search of another crossing-point.
 Later on 22 February, survivors of the 17th Division swam and ferried themselves over the Sittang in broad daylight.
 After smaller actions at the Battle of Pegu and Taukkyan Roadblock, the Japanese went on to take Rangoon unopposed, on 9 March.
 Fortunately for the survivors of 17th Division, they had dismantled their roadblocks, so those Indians who had escaped Sittang Bridge were able to slip away to the north.

 The 17th Division's infantry manpower after Sittang was 3,484—just over 40% of its establishment, though it was already well under-strength before the battle started.
 Most of its artillery, vehicles and other heavy equipment was lost.
 Between them, they had 550 rifles, ten Bren guns and 12 tommy guns remaining.
 Most had lost their boots swimming the river.
 Still, 17th Division could be replenished and re-equipped, and it was.
 The artillery losses were of First World War-vintage 18-pounders, and the anti-aircraft provision had only been Lewis guns.
-17th Division remained in almost constant contact with the Japanese from December 1941 to July 1944, when it was taken out of the front line just before the Battle of Imphal.
+17th Division remained in almost constant contact with the Japanese from December 1941 to July 1944, when it was taken out of the front line at the end of the Battle of Imphal.

 According to Louis Allen, "The blowing of the Sittang Bridge with two brigades still on the wrong side of the river was the turning point in the first Burma campaign.
 Once the Sittang Bridge had gone and the 17th Division rendered powerless, the road to Rangoon was open, and the fate of Burma sealed."